Canada Home Buying Guide 2024

 3. You visit properties with your realtor until you find an option you like

-4. Once you find a property you like, you submit an offer (which your realtor will help you with).
-In some cases, rather than reject your offer the seller may give you a counteroffer (ask you for more money), which you can either accept or counter again (this can go multiple rounds until both parties agree).
+4. Once you find a property you like, you submit offers (which your realtor will help you with) until your offer is accepted by the seller.
 Your offer will contain more than just your purchase price, you will also specify many conditions and set dates for milestones of the purchase

 5. Once your offer is accepted (hooray!), you then should push to satisfy all the purchase conditions before they expire.
 This includes getting a mortgage approval